Something About You and I

 Special thanks to A. Lavin Communications for sharing this article with us.

-This information is from the Effective Business Writing training class.
+This information is from the Effective Business Writing as well as our Business Grammar & Usage classes.
 If you’re looking for ways to improve your communication skills, register for one of our upcoming public classes , or reach out to us to bring our training services to your company.

 Other Resources: